Student Officer Program

 What is the Student Officer program?

-The Student Officer program is operated by the Department of Public Safety.
+The Student Officer program is operated by the University Police Department.
 Employed through the University Work Study Program, Student officers perform a vital service to the University community.
 Student Officers responsibilities include patrolling the University grounds and buildings, performing escorts, dispatching and parking enforcement.

 Our Student Officers have varied backgrounds and interests and include several Emergency Medical Technicians, Paramedics, firefighters and ROTC cadets.
-Several are athletes or involved in clubs on campus while some student officers have never been involved in any of these activities before joining Public Safety!
+Several are athletes or involved in clubs on campus while some student officers have never been involved in any of these activities before joining the program!

 Although Student Officers are not required to be Criminal Justice majors, many are.
 Others major in everything from Forensic Accounting to Business and Education.

 An interest in helping our University community is the one common denominator for all Student Officers.

 Student Officers enhance the safety of the University community and are committed to maintaining a safe learning environment.
 Student Officers also carry out activities that don't require full-time officers.
 This allows the full-time officers to devote more time to their law enforcement mission.